George Hemingway (cricketer)

-George Adams Hemingway (29 January 1872 — 11 March 1907) was an English cricketer.
+George Edward Hemingway (29 January 1872 — 11 March 1907) was an English cricketer.
 He was a right-handed batsman and left-arm bowler who played for Gloucestershire.
 He was born in Macclesfield and died in Rangoon.

 Hemingway made a single first-class appearance for the team, during the 1898 season, against Yorkshire.
 From the lower-middle order, Hemingway scored a duck in each innings in which he batted, as Gloucestershire lost the match by an innings margin.

 Hemingway's brothers, Ralph and William, both played first-class cricket.